top of page

 ➡️ Get students to talk: Encourage students to participate actively.
 Teachers must stop to encourage thinking and discussion at certain points during Reading, have conversations with the students, and encourage reflection.
 It is essential to ask questions that cannot be answered with a simple yes or no, make predictions, and prompt their thoughts and reactions to the story.

 ➡️ Model: Share your thinking process with your students by using think-aloud.
-This will help studnets understand how skilled readers approach the text, make inferences, and draw conclusions.
+This will help students understand how skilled readers approach the text, make inferences, and draw conclusions.
+The best way to implement and teach think-aloud is during guided reading.
+Gather, model, and guide them until they are ready to implement it independently.

 Read Aloud Invite Students to Share their Thoughts